firetellcom/firetell-client-sdk/README.md

 ## Complete Example

-See `example/index.html` for a complete example of how to use the SDK.
+See `example/index.html` for a complete example of how to use the SDK in browser.

 ## System Requirements